Leg Cramps From Diabetes

 Disposable factors include diabetes mellitus, smoking, high blood pressure, prolonged exposure to cold, and general intoxication of the body.
 Intense smoking causes an increase in total carboxyhemoglobin levels in the body.
 The result is cell starvation and the development of arterial spasms.

 The summer heat is an occasion to raise sugar levels.
-It can increase 1.5 times, which causes the development of vascular insufficiency and frequent convulsive attacks.
-Visiting baths, saunas and hot baths also causes muscle overheating and increases the likelihood of cramps.
+It can increase by 1.5 times, which causes the development of vascular insufficiency and frequent convulsive attacks.
+Visiting baths, saunas and hot baths also cause muscle overheating and increase the likelihood of cramps.

 Dehydration